adhisimon/Simple-DBF-Browser/README.txt

 Information about how to build binary version on MS Windows can be found on "BUILD-WIN.txt".

-Information about how to build binary version on MS Windows can be found on "BUILD-MAC.txt".
+Information about how to build binary version on Mac can be found on "BUILD-MAC.txt".

 License
 -------